Skip Main Navigation

 If you live outside the U.S., you have the following options:

 1. Get married outside the U.S. and then apply for a green card via consular processing.
-You will need to file Form I-130 and then Form DS-160 (“Online Nonimmigrant Visa Application”), and also attend a medical exam and an interview at a U.S. Embassy or consulate.
+You will need to file Form I-130 and then Form DS-260 (“Immigrant Visa Electronic Application”), and also attend a medical exam and an interview at a U.S. Embassy or consulate.

 Although this can sometimes be a long process, this option does lead to a green card as soon as you arrive in the United States.
-So you can begin living and working here immediately!
+So you can begin living and working immediately upon arrival!

 2. Have your fiancé enter the U.S. on a K1 visa, which permits you to marry in the United States and then apply for a green card.